teoh/bintang-buddy/README.md

 # Command line tool

+## Getting the Bearer Token
+I hate this step, I wish I didn't have to include it, but pasting tokens on a public repo didn't seem like a good idea.
+Steps below:
+1. TODO

 ## Installation
 Steps below for Python 3, but it should work for Python 2 as well
 ```